UPPMAX/uppmax_intro_cases/docs/slurm_intro.md

 ## Exercises

-???+ question "You are developing code on Bianca."

-    - You write the code line-by-line and schedule a test run after each addition.
-    - However, after each new line, it takes a couple of minutes before you know your code worked yes/no.
-    - How could you develop your code quicker?"

-    ??? tip "Answer"

-        - This is the typical use-case to use an interactive node.
-        - One could also consider to develop code on a local computer instead (which uses nonsensitive/simulated/fake testing data) and upload the final code instead.

-??? question "Start an interactive session"

-    The goal of this exercise is to make sure you know how to start an interactive session.

 ???- question "Why not always use an interactive session?"

      - Because it is an inefficient use of your core hours.